alpaca-lang/alpaca/README.md

 mlfe
 =====

-ML-flavoured/fronted Erlang.
+ML-flavoured Erlang.

 # Intentions/Goals
-I want something that looks and operates a little bit like ML on the Erlang VM with:
+I want something that looks and operates a little bit like an ML on the Erlang VM with:

 - static typing of itself.
 I'm deliberately ignoring typing of Erlang code that calls into MLFE.